tanmay-agrwal/Density_Subgraph_Discovery/README.md

 ## Compilation and Execution

+In all the below commands, make sure to do the following:
+- **REPLACE** the `"h_value"` with an appropriate integer value whose clique intensity you want to calculate
-In all the below commands, make sure to **REPLACE** the `"input_file"` with the file name of the datasets as specified below:
+- And **REPLACE** the `"input_file.txt"` with the file name of the datasets as specified below:

 | Dataset         | File Name                 |
 |-----------------|---------------------------|